2403 I STREET NW

 1963 - LCDR and Mrs. James O. Justice

 Ben Klotz, often referred to as the 'Bard of Foggy Bottom,' writes poetry.
 Several people in the neighborhood are fortunate to be on his list to receive his work.
 His wife, Irene, is often featured in his poems.
 I'm thrilled to be included on his list.
 He has a sharp wit and creative mind.
+Irene is known to the neighborhood dog owners for her generosity in setting dog biscuits on the lower ledge of their front garden.
+Dog owners refer to it as the "biscuit bar."
 (D. Vogt, Jan.
 2025)

 Boyd's Directory for the District of Columbia, 1914